- Chart

 Bid-Ask Spread

-The bid-ask spread reflects the difference between the highest price a buyer is willing to pay and the lowest price a seller is willing to accept, and the ETF can have relatively wide spreads.
+The bid-ask spread reflects the difference between the highest price a buyer is willing to pay and the lowest price a seller is willing to accept, indicating the immediate cost of trading the ETF.

 Market Dynamics